 The first floor of Chateau de Pintray contains a wonderful common room with a large fireplace, plenty of comfortable seating, lots of reading material on the area, and a refrigerator for storing food or your favorite beverage.
 The nearby breakfast room has a large table to accommodate all guests, and there is even a billiards table should you want to shoot a little pool.
 If the weather allows there is an outdoor sitting area, and by all means take a stroll around the property and through the vineyard.
 It is here that you will realize just how quiet and peaceful the area is.
 Set a few hundred meters off the road, Chateau de Pintray really is the quintessential French country setting.

-Each morning we were greeted by Anne with an infectious smile, and a wonderful breakfast, which included an assortment of fruits, croissants, breads, yogurt, yummy homemade jams by Christophe’s mother, and a wide assortment of coffee, tea, and juices.
+Each morning we were greeted by Anne with an infectious smile, and a wonderful breakfast, which included an assortment of fruits, croissants, bread, yogurt, yummy homemade jams by Christophe’s mother, and a wide assortment of coffee, tea, and juices.
 Anne really is very attentive to the needs of her guests, and she goes above and beyond to make sure you have everything you need for a comfortable stay.
 Should you need a restaurant recommendation, just ask Anne.
 Need directions or advice on how to spend your time here?
-Anne has a wealth of knowledge on the area, having grown up in nearby Tours.
+Anne has a wealth of knowledge on the local area, having grown up in nearby Tours.

 Mr & Mme Rault-Couturier